OverPower

 OverPower is a collectible card game originally produced by Fleer Corporation featuring characters from Marvel Comics and later from DC Comics and Image Comics.
-The rights to the game were acquired by Lazarus Rising Games, and is relaunching in 2024 using Edgar Rice Burroughs and Top Cow Comics Characters.
+The rights to the game were acquired by Lazarus Rising Games, and it relaunched in 2024 using Edgar Rice Burroughs and public domain Characters.
 The game was initially launched in August 1995, with the new game being launched on Kickstarter on October 15, 2024.
 In the game, two players went head-to-head with teams of four heroes and villains.
 Unlike most other collectible card games, OverPower is not a resource management game, with play being distinct, and both strategically and structurally different from Magic: The Gathering.

 History

 Overpower was produced by Fleer from the game's beginnings in the middle of 1995 until October 1997, when Fleer decided to end production in favor of its other products.
 In early 1998, Marvel Interactive became the sole producer and distributor of Overpower, taking it over from Fleer.
-Lazarus Rising Games has announced that in addition to their 2024 relaunch, they have a third major IP they will be announcing soon.

 Eventually, Marvel decided to sell the exclusive rights to produce a collectible card game based on Marvel characters to Wizards of the Coast.
 Though fans kept playing the game, its popularity started to die off around 2001, when it had become increasingly clear through Marvel Interactive and Wizards of the Coast press releases that Overpower would no longer be supported.

-However, Lazarus Rising Games has announced its full relaunch complete with prize support kits available for brick and mortar stores upon launch for their new 2024 Kickstarter.
-They've also announced a player network website that will have deck building functionality, a Judge and store locator, and a player ambassador program with a store where ambassadors can redeem "Power Points" for game products ranging from binders to playmats.
-OverPower will also once again have a national ratings system and will hold both reginal and national events, according to CEO Joseph Gagnepain during their weekly Q&As on their discord channel.